Overview

 Part 5: CareAR service user creation & setup

 Step 1.
 From the Profiles tab, of the Setup menu, create a new Profile (Example: CareAR Integration Profile.)
-Within the newly created profile Select Object Settings and grant Read, Edit, View All, and Delete permissions to Case, CareAR Configuration, and CareAR Session Details objects.
+Within the newly created profile Select Object Settings and grant Read, Edit, View All, and Delete permissions to the following objects:

 Note: A new security token can be generated by logging into the API user account, navigating to My Settings → Personal → Reset my Security token.